Valley of the Kings

 After the mummification process is completed, they add some amulets, like ‘Isis knot’ amulet which will protect the body and the ‘plumet’ amulet which will keep the person balanced in the next life, then a priest reads spells out loud while the mummy is being wrapped.
 These spells will help ward off evil spirits and help the deceased make the journey to the afterlife, and a picture of the god Osiris is painted on its surface, finally, a large cloth is wrapped around the entire mummy.it is attached with strips of linen that run from the top to the bottom of the mummy, and around its middle.
 A board of painted wood is placed on top of the mummy before the mummy is lowered into its coffin.
 The first coffin is then put inside a second coffin and transfer the body to the west bank where the funeral is held for the deceased and his family mourns his death, and on sledges they place the mummy inside the tomb in the valley of the kings and the last step before leaving is one of the most important ritual called the opening mouth ritual, the ancient Egyptians believed that in order for a person’s soul to survive in the afterlife it would need to have food and water.
 The opening of the mouth ritual was thus performed so that the person who died could eat and drink again in the afterlife.

-The ancient Egyptians decorated their homes, gardens, palaces and tombs with impressive works of art which reflected their appreciation for all that the gods had given them and accented these depictions with vibrant colors, each color was created by mixing various naturally occurring elements and each became standardized in time in order to ensure uniformity in art work.
+The ancient Egyptians decorated their homes, gardens, palaces and tombs with impressive works of art which reflected their appreciation for all that the gods had given them and accented these depictions with vibrant colors, each color was created by mixing various naturally occurring elements and each became standardized in time in order to ensure uniformity in art work. - Red made from oxidized iron and red ocher ,used to create flesh tones and symbolizing life but also evil and destruction.
+Red was associated with both fire and blood and so symbolized vitality and energy but could also so used to accentuate a certain danger or define a destructive deity.

-7. Blue one of the most popular colors, commonly referred to as ‘’Egyptian blue made from copper and iron oxides with silica and calcium, symbolizing fertility ,birth ,rebirth, life and usually used to depict water and the heavens.
+- Blue one of the most popular colors, commonly referred to as ‘’Egyptian blue made from copper and iron oxides with silica and calcium, symbolizing fertility ,birth ,rebirth, life and usually used to depict water and the heavens.

-8. Yellow made from ocher and oxides originally but, from the new kingdom (c1570-1069 BCE) was mixed from arsenic trisulphide and symbolizing the sun and eternity.
+- Yellow made from ocher and oxides originally but, from the new kingdom (c1570-1069 BCE) was mixed from arsenic trisulphide and symbolizing the sun and eternity.

-9. Green mixed from malachite, a copper mineral and symbolizing goodness, growth, life, the afterlife, and resurrection.
+- Green mixed from malachite, a copper mineral and symbolizing goodness, growth, life, the afterlife, and resurrection.
 The Egyptian afterlife was known as the field of reeds and, in some eras, as the field of malachite and was always associated with color green.

-10. White made from chalk mixed with gypsum, symbolizing purity, sacredness, cleanliness and clarity.
+- White made from chalk mixed with gypsum, symbolizing purity, sacredness, cleanliness and clarity.

-11. Black made from carbon, ground charcoal, mixed with water and sometimes burnt animal bones, symbolized death, darkness, the underworld and resurrection.
+- Black made from carbon, ground charcoal, mixed with water and sometimes burnt animal bones, symbolized death, darkness, the underworld and resurrection.

 These basic colors were often mixed, diluted or otherwise combined to create colors such as purple, pink, teal, gold, silver and other hues.
 Artists were not bound by the minerals they mixed their paints from but only by their imaginations and talent in creating the colors they needed to tell their stories.
 The walls of the tombs are decorated with the mysterious guide to the underworld, one of the most important books is the Amduat (‘’that which is in the afterworld’’), or the ‘’text of the hidden chamber which is in the underworld and ‘’ book of what is in the underworld’’) is an important ancient Egyptian funerary text of the new kingdom. like many funerary texts, it was found written on the inside of the pharaoh’s tomb for reference, it tells the story of Ra ,the Egyptian sun god who travels through the underworld, from the time when the sun sets in the west and rises again in the east.
 It is said that the dead pharaoh is talking this same journey, ultimately to become one with Ra and live forever.
 The underworld is divided into twelve hours of the night, each representing different allies and enemies for the pharaoh/sun god to encounter.
 The Amduat names all of these gods and monsters.
 The main purpose of the Amduat is to give the names of these gods and monsters to the spirit of the dead pharaoh, so he can call upon them for help or use their name to defeat them.
 The hours: